 (Equation)

 Here the intensity of the scattered light scales with the square of the atom number, $N^2$.
-This is similar to an important characteristic of superradiance.
-However, it is early for conclusions yet.
-Let us inspect a more realistic problem first, where we have discrete atoms instead of an oversimplified continuous medium.
+This is similar to an important characteristic of super-radiance.
+However, it is still early for conclusions.
+Let us first inspect a more realistic problem, where we have discrete atoms instead of an oversimplified continuous medium.

 \subsection{Independent discrete radiators}